glopezespadas/Gmail_to_Sheets.md/Sheets_to_Gmail.md

-# Sheets to Gmail Automation
+# Google Sheets to Gmail Automation

-## Qué hace
-Cuando agregas una fila manualmente en Google Sheets, Make.com automáticamente te envía un email de notificación.

-## Cómo funciona
+## Overview
+Automated notification system that triggers email alerts whenever new rows are added to a Google Sheets spreadsheet.

+## What It Does
+When you manually add a row to Google Sheets, Make.com automatically sends you an email notification containing:
+- Row added confirmation
+- Timestamp of entry
+- Data summary

+## How It Works
-1. Tú agregas fila en Google Sheets
+1. You add a new row to Google Sheets
-2. Make.com lo detecta (trigger: Watch rows)
+2. Make.com detects the change (trigger: Watch rows)
-3. Envía email automáticamente
+3. Automatically sends email notification
-4. Notificación instantánea
+4. Instant confirmation of entry

-## Resultado
+## Results
-Sistema de notificaciones automático.
-Cada fila nueva = Email de confirmación.
+✅ Automatic email notifications
+✅ Real-time data confirmation
+✅ No manual alert setup needed

 ## Tech Stack
-- Google Sheets (fuente de datos)
+- **Data Source**: Google Sheets
-- Make.com (automatización)
+- **Automation**: Make.com
-- Gmail (notificación)
+- **Notification**: Gmail API
+- **Integration**: REST APIs

+## Status
+✅ Phase 1: Complete - Notifications working